lwjglgamedev/vulkanbook/bookcontents/chapter-04/chapter-04.md

 }
 ```

-Going back to the `Swapchain`class we need also to create a `cleanup` method to free the resources and som other *getters*:
+Going back to the `Swapchain`class we need also to create a `cleanup` method to free the resources and some other *getters*:
 ```java
 public class SwapChain {
     ...